Kapil Dev: Final years

 Dev continued as India's lead pace bowler under a succession of captains in the early 1990s.
 He was involved in a notable incident during the Lord's Test Match of 1990, when he hit off-spinner Eddie Hemmings for four sixes in succession to take India past the follow-on target.
 This match featured the highest test score by an Englishman against India, 333 by Graham Gooch.
 Dev was cited by umpire Dickie Bird as being one of the greatest all-rounders of all time.

-He became a valuable batsman in the ODI version of the game, as a pinch-hitter used to accelerate the run-scoring rate, usually in the final ten overs, and was relied upon to stabilize the innings in the event of a collapse.
+He became a valuable batsman in the ODI version of the game, as a pinch-hitter used to accelerate the run-scoring rate, usually in the final ten overs, and was relied upon to stabilise the innings in the event of a collapse.
 He played in the 1992 Cricket World Cup, his last, under the captaincy of Mohammad Azharuddin and topped the batting strike rate with 125.80 runs per 100 balls.
 He led the bowling attack with younger talents like Javagal Srinath and Manoj Prabhakar, who would eventually succeed him as India's leading pace bowlers.
 He retired in 1994, after breaking Richard Hadlee's then standing record for the most Test wickets taken.